Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 | Comments      | Comments                   |
 | Attachments   | Documents                  |

 **The table below shows a summary of how data is synced from/to Spira and Jira Cloud**.
-The Jira datasync gives you a range different syncing modes, depending on your workflows and needs.
+The Jira datasync gives you a range of different syncing modes, depending on your workflows and needs.

 | Sync Mode      | Releases       | Requirements   | Incidents                                     | Tasks                                         |
 | -------------- | -------------- | -------------- | --------------------------------------------- | --------------------------------------------- |